oldham123/cfa_level_iii/_readings/Reading 15 Managing Institutional Investor Portfolios.md

     - Legal constraints
   - Additionally, unique circumstances should also be considered

-## 15.C: Evaluate pension fund risk tolereance when risk is considered from the perspective of the 1) plan surplus, 2) sponsor financial status and profitability, 3) sponsor and pension fund common risk exposures, 4) plan features, and 5) workforce characteristics
+## 15.C: Evaluate pension fund risk tolerance when risk is considered from the perspective of the 1) plan surplus, 2) sponsor financial status and profitability, 3) sponsor and pension fund common risk exposures, 4) plan features, and 5) workforce characteristics

 - Risk tolerance for a DB plan depends on several factors:
   - The ability of the fund to deal with poor performance is greater with a larger plan surplus